saltstack/libnacl/doc/topics/dual.rst

 Dual Key Management
 ===================

 The libnacl library abstracts a "Dual Key" model.
-Teh Dual Key creates a single key management object that can be used for both signing and encrypting, it generates and maintains a Curve25519 encryption key pair and an ED25519 signing keypair.
+The Dual Key creates a single key management object that can be used for both signing and encrypting, it generates and maintains a Curve25519 encryption key pair and an ED25519 signing keypair.
 All methods for encryption and signing work with and from Dual Keys.